Biomarker-Based Prediction of Tyrosine Kinase Inhibitor Cardiotoxicity using Human iPSC-Derived Cardiomyocytes [SPS 2019]

 Presented by Jessica Palmer at the Safety Pharmacology Society Meeting in Barcelona, Spain (September, 2019)

-This study evaluated the utility of Stemina’s Cardio quickPredict assay for evaluating the cardiotoxicity potential of target kinase inhibitors (TKI).
+- The current study evaluated the utility of this assay for evaluating the cardiotoxicity potential of TKIs.
 We tested 10 TKIs that induce a variety of cardiotoxic effects, including eight drugs clinically associated with cardiotoxicity (crizotinib, dasatinib, imatinib, lapatinib, nilotinib, sorafenib, sunitinib, and vandetanib) and two drugs considered to be relatively cardiac-safe (axitinib and erlotinib) to compare changes in metabolism of the PM ratios.
 Human iPSC-CMs were exposed to eight concentrations of each drug for 72 hours and cell viability and metabolites in the spent media were analyzed.

 - Every drug altered at least one metabolite independent of a change in cell viability.
 Crizotinib, imatinib, sorafenib, sunitinib, and vandetanib elicited a response in all four metabolites indicative of cardiotoxicity; however, a difference was observed in which metabolite was impacted at the lowest concentration.
 For example, crizotinib altered LAC at significantly lower concentrations (?5-fold) than where a response was observed in ARA and THY.
 In contrast, sorafenib elicited a response in ARA prior to LAC, THY, and 2DC.